opportus/object-mapper/README.md

  [`PathFindingInterface`](https://github.com/opportus/object-mapper/blob/master/src/PathFinding/PathFindingInterface.php).

--   If it is `false`, a `Map` composed of the [`NoPathFinding`](https://github.com/opportus/object-mapper/blob/master/src/PathFinding/NoPathFinding.php) will be built.
+-   If it is `false`, a `Map` composed of the [`NoPathFinding`](https://github.com/opportus/object-mapper/blob/master/src/PathFinding/NoPathFinding.php) behavior will be built.
--   If it is `true`, a `Map` with the [`PathFinding`](https://github.com/opportus/object-mapper/blob/master/src/PathFinding/PathFinding.php) is built.
+-   If it is `true`, a `Map` with the [`PathFinding`](https://github.com/opportus/object-mapper/blob/master/src/PathFinding/PathFinding.php) behavior is built.
 -   If it is an instance of [`PathFindingInterface`](https://github.com/opportus/object-mapper/blob/master/src/PathFinding/PathFindingInterface.php), a `Map` composed of this instance is built.